Place-Italian-Left-Unity/templates/README.md

-# templates
-All the related PNG files
+This repo contains all the PNG files that are considered templates by the Italian Left Unity.